Moray-oo/LITA-CAPSTONE-PROJECT/README.md

      3. ### Interactive Dashboard in Power BI
       -	Designed a dashboard to display:
         - Overall sales overview.
         - Top-performing products.
         -	Regional sales breakdown.
         -	Regional Performance
         -	Monthly sales trends.
-        - This dashboard offers a visually engaging interface for stakeholders to assess sales data and performance
-        - Designing a Power BI dashboard to visualize the insights discovered in Excel and SQL.
+        This dashboard offers a visually engaging interface for stakeholders to assess sales data and performance Designing a Power BI dashboard to visualize the insights discovered in Excel and SQL.
-        	Included an overview of sales, top-performing products, and regional performance breakdowns for easy exploration and reporting.
+        This included an overview of sales, top-performing products, and regional performance breakdowns for easy exploration and reporting.

 ## TOOLS AND TECHNOLOGIES USED
 ###  - Excel: